syke99/oasis-old/README.md

 # oasis
-a full stack web development framework for writing websites entirely in Go thanks to HTMX+WASM
+a full stack web development framework for writing websites entirely in Go thanks to the power of HTMX+WASM